tamsky/rhodecode-enterprise-ce/docs/api/methods/repo-methods.rst

    Creates a repository.

-   * If the repository name contains "/", all the required repository groups will be created.
+   * If the repository name contains "/", repository will be created inside a repository group or nested repository groups

-     For example "foo/bar/baz" will create |repo| groups "foo" and "bar" (with "foo" as parent).
-It will also create the "baz" repository with "bar" as |repo| group.
+     For example "foo/bar/repo1" will create |repo| called "repo1" inside group "foo/bar".
+You have to have permissions to access and write to the last repository group ("bar" in this example)

-   This command can only be run using an |authtoken| with at least write permissions to the |repo|.
+   This command can only be run using an |authtoken| with at least permissions to create repositories, or write permissions to parent repository groups.

    :param apiuser: This is filled automatically from the |authtoken|.
    :type apiuser: AuthUser